“I told people I was a drummer before I even had a set, I was a mental drummer.”

 - Coaches bands to improve ensemble playing.

-I currently give drum lessons in Colindale in North West London.
+I currently give drum lessons in Edgware, North West London.
 Easy access for people in North-West London including Mill Hill, Harrow, Wembley, Kingsbury, Queensbury, Colindale, Cricklewood, Willesden, Kilburn, Hendon, Golders Green, Finchley, Barnet, Borehamwood, Edgware, Stanmore.

 Drums are the most fundamental instrument, alongside the voice.
 I believe anyone who has the desire, can learn how to be a great drummer.
 The only requirement is the will to work at it.